HETARTH7/Notes-Keeper-App-Front-End/README.md

 Notes Keeper App

-• Front-End Application which can be used for writing notes\n
+• Front-End Application which can be used for writing notes
 • Created front-end using React, designed using Bootstrap